Chauvin pleads guilty to federal charges in George Floyd’s death - NewsBreak

 The federal charges included two counts alleging that Chauvin deprived Floyd of his rights by kneeling on his neck as he was handcuffed and not resisting, and then failing to provide medical care.

-Chauvin appeared in person Wednesday for the change of plea hearing in an orange short-sleeve prison shirt.
-He said “Guilty, your honor” to confirm his pleas.
+Chauvin appeared in person Wednesday for the change of plea hearing and wore an orange short-sleeved prison shirt.

-Federal prosecutors recommended up to 300 months, or 25 years, in prison.
-A judge will determine his sentence later, but a 25-year federal sentence would likely extend Chauvin’s time behind bars by about six years if he earns credit for good behavior.

-Judge Paul Magnuson didn’t set a date for sentencing.Minneapolis police chief to retire amid fallout from Floyd case

 Three other former officers — Thomas Lane, J. Kueng and Tou Thao — were indicted on federal charges alongside Chauvin earlier this year.
 They are still on course for trial early next year on those charges, with a state trial still to come.